f-krause/TruckParkingDetection/README.md

 <br>

 Please conform to the license applied.
-Image rights